valerianpereira/backup-action/README.md

 - Use it at your own risk! 🙏

 ## Roadmap
-- [ ] Add Backup & Restore Commands Explanations to ReadME
+- [ ] Add Backup & Restore Commands Explanations to Readme
 - [ ] Features to generate Backup Reports and Store it in txt file.

 ## Contributions